Inlays and Onlays

 They are mainly for larger cavities.
 “Indirect fillings” are an alternative to traditional dental fillings.
 Unlike the traditional fillings which are applied directly on the teeth, someone must first make your inlays and onlays.
 Porcelain inlays and onlays can be made onsite at the dentist’s office, yes.
 However, gold inlays and onlays come from a dental laboratory.
 We then bond them to the teeth in a separate visit.

 If you would like treatment or more information on inlays and onlays, call us today at 817-500-5288.
-Feel free to ask any questions; we are always happy to be of help.
+Feel free to Contact Us; we are always happy to be of help.